 Christmas trees and glittering ornaments are on display in a Saudi gift shop.
 It is an image once unthinkable in the cradle of Islam, where any non-Muslim public celebration is prohibited.

 In recent years, Christmas decorations and holiday sales have gradually introduced themselves into the beautiful capital Riyadh, a sign of easing of social restrictions since the crown prince Mohammed bin Salman he pledged to lead the conservative Gulf kingdom towards "open and moderate Islam".

-"I never imagined I'd see him in Saudi Arabia," a Riyadh resident (who prefers to remain anonymous) pinched and interviewed in the shop that sells Christmas decorations, trees, Santa Claus dresses, tinsel, balls and others tells the Associated France Presse ornaments.
+"I never imagined I would see him in Saudi Arabia," a Riyadh resident (who prefers to remain anonymous) pinched and interviewed in the shop that sells Christmas decorations, trees, Santa dresses, tinsel, balls and others tells the Associated France Presse. ornaments.

 "I'm surprised," says one resident, who asked to remain anonymous.